Translate

 Status J-3075 was sold to the USA, and J-3208 is stored at Emmen.

-Thanks for taking the time, and I hope it or a stroll down memory lane may have been interesting.
+Thank you for taking the time, and I hope it was a stroll down memory lane that was interesting.

 Happy days!